bmcconeghy/bioinformatics_pipeline_with_snakemake_2019-06-27/README.md

 5. The above code is a basic version of a Snakemake rule.
 It has a name, inputs, ouptput, and a shell directive.
 6. When a workflow is executed, Snakemake tries to generate the given target files.
 These can be specified via the command line.
 Try running: `snakemake -np mapped_reads/A.bam`
 7. This produces the snakemake output as if it were run, but without actually running it; a so called 'dry-run'.
-8. Now, re-run the above command without the `-np` parameters: `snakemake mapped_reads/A.bam`
+8. Now, re-run the above command without the `-np` arguments: `snakemake mapped_reads/A.bam`
 9. The shell command invokes bwa mem with reference genome and reads, and pipes the output into samtools, which creates a compressed BAM file containing the alignments.
 The output of samtools is then piped into the output file defined by the rule.
 10. to generate the target files, snakemake applies the rules given in the Snakefile in a top-down way.
 For each input file of a job, Snakemake again (i.e. recursively) determines rules that can be applied to generate it.
 This yields a directed acyclic graph (DAG) of jobs where the edges represent dependencies.